opiproject/opi-prov-life/COORDINATION.md

 The NVMe device driver will poll the CSTS.rdy bit to ensure that infrastructure backend is ready before reading or writing.

 ***SE> Let's take the NVMe case since it is straightforward: The NVMe spec allows for Timeout (TO) value in the Controller Capabilities (CAP) register to be set to control the maximum time the host software shall wait for CSTS.RDY.
 The maximum TO value allowed by the spec is 127 seconds.
 The EDK2 NVMe UEFI driver [is already following this](https://github.com/tianocore/edk2/blob/master/MdeModulePkg/Bus/Pci/NvmExpressDxe/NvmExpressHci.c#L417) when it tries to enable/disable the NVMe host controller initialization.
 But even in this straightforward case, there are still issues:

-1. There is a chance that the 127 seconds (~2 min) may not be enough to complete the NVMe controller intitalization on the xPU side.
+***SE> 1.
+There is a chance that the 127 seconds (~2 min) may not be enough to complete the NVMe controller initialization on the xPU side.
 This includes, for instance, initial deployment (or re-deployment) of the SW on the NVMe storage (possibly from network).
 In such cases, the host behavior after the timeout is not standard.
 Some servers may retry booting from the same boot option multiple times, while others may retry the entire boot order (potentially multiple times), and some even reboot the server, etc...

-2. Also, the actual TO / retries in the UEFI NVMe driver happen during the driver "start" function, which is invoked when the driver tries to "connect" to discover the targets/HW behind it.
+***SE> 2.
+Also, the actual TO / retries in the UEFI NVMe driver happen during the driver "start" function, which is invoked when the driver tries to "connect" to discover the targets/HW behind it.
 This is different from the UEFI/BIOS code that actually tries to boot from the device (which happens later).
 When the "driver connect" fails, there is no defined standard behavior on what should UEFI/BIOS do.
 Most will simply ignore that driver, and not attempt to "re-connect" it unless there is a boot path (or user intervention) that requires attempting to re-connect all drivers (which can be a time costly operation)

-3. Another issue is that this solution relies on the OptionROM to be loaded.
+***SE> 3.
+Another issue is that this solution relies on the OptionROM to be loaded.
 What if the xPU initialization is taking too long, and the OptionROM is still not loaded at the time of the host PCIe resource allocation.

 ### idpf (Infrastructure Data Plane Function)